ultsi/me/_posts/2017-12-02-blakkisvuohi.md

 ### Use a formatter and a linter with Javascript

 My code wasn't that horrible, but there were little inconsistencies in every file.
-The code quality in my eyes increased a lot, when I used a formatter plugin in Sublime Text 3 to format the code to look the same in all files.
-The code turned out to be more readable after consistent formatting and it took only 5 minutes!
+The code quality in my eyes increased a lot when I formatted the code with a formatter plugin in Sublime Text 3 to look the same in every file.
+The code turned out to be a lot more readable and it only took 5 minutes!

 ### Abstain from using Heroku as a dev environment